awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 We recommend the following:
 + Be aware and enable a monitoring mechanism so that you are aware of the age of your oldest transactions\.

-  For information on creating a process that warns you about transaction ID wraparound, see the AWS Database Blog post [Implement an Early Warning System for Transaction ID Wraparound in Amazon RDS for PostgreSQL](https://aws.amazon.com/blogs/database/implement-an-early-warning-system-for-transaction-id-wraparound-in-amazon-rds-for-postgresql/)\.
+  For information on creating a process that warns you about transaction ID wraparound, see the AWS Database Blog post [Implement an early warning system for transaction ID wraparound in Amazon RDS for PostgreSQL](https://aws.amazon.com/blogs/database/implement-an-early-warning-system-for-transaction-id-wraparound-in-amazon-rds-for-postgresql/)\.
 + For busier tables, perform a manual vacuum freeze regularly during a maintenance window, in addition to relying on autovacuum\.
-For information on performing a manual vacuum freeze, see [ Performing a Manual Vacuum Freeze](#Appendix.PostgreSQL.CommonDBATasks.Autovacuum.VacuumFreeze)\.
+For information on performing a manual vacuum freeze, see [ Performing a manual vacuum freeze](#Appendix.PostgreSQL.CommonDBATasks.Autovacuum.VacuumFreeze)\.

-### Determining Which Tables Are Currently Eligible for Autovacuum<a name="Appendix.PostgreSQL.CommonDBATasks.Autovacuum.EligibleTables"></a>
+### Determining which tables are currently eligible for autovacuum<a name="Appendix.PostgreSQL.CommonDBATasks.Autovacuum.EligibleTables"></a>

 Often, it is one or two tables in need of vacuuming\.
 Tables whose `relfrozenxid` value is greater than the number of transactions in `autovacuum_freeze_max_age` are always targeted by autovacuum\.
 Otherwise, if the number of tuples made obsolete since the last VACUUM exceeds the "vacuum threshold", the table is vacuumed\.